Felling History

 The Ship, famous for being run, in the mid sixties, by one of Mrs Smiths five little boys.

-The Five Smith Brothers were locally based but nationally known recording artists eg "When It's Evening" 1947 and "I'm in Favor of Friendship" 1955
+The Five Smith Brothers were locally based but nationally known recording artists eg "When It's Evening" 1947 and "I'm in Favor of Friendship" 1955.
+Closed for a while, it is now a Premier general dealers shop

 The O.S.
-Map of 1897 shows the Paragon Theatre..little is known about it.
-Ward's directory of 1899 lists it as the People's Theatre and it was demolished sometime before 1905 so that takes us to
+Map of 1897 shows the Paragon Theatre..incorrectly..it was planned but never built.
+Ward's directory of 1899 lists the People's Theatre which was demolished sometime before 1905 so that takes us to

 THE PICTURES